Seneliux/Ubuntu-ZFS-native-encryption/README.md

-# Ubuntu server on ZFS, encrypted /root
+# Ubuntu server on ZFS, encrypted /root, remote unlock

 WARNNG: DO NOT BLINDLY COPY ALL!
 Do it line by line.